 They support Leaders and youth members while working with the District Commissioner to ensure the Group operates in line with policies and procedures, communicate and review how the group is functioning.
 This role would suit someone who is keen to communicate and motivate adults in a leadership role.

 The District Commissioner is responsible for the management of Scout Groups in the district and ensuring the district operates according to the Association’s policy and procedures.
-They provide support to Group Leaders with the resources to ensure that Scout Groups are functioning and running smoothly.
-Also monitoring the Leaders in the Scout Groups in their district to ensure that all training requirements are being met.
+They provide support to Group Leaders with the resources to ensure that Scout Groups are functioning and running smoothly and also monitor the Leaders in the Scout Groups in their district to ensure that all training requirements are being met.

-A leader who assists at events and activities, likes to be out sharing with the community what Scouting has to offer.
-Having the flexibility of promoting Scouts SA when available, not on a weekly basis at a group.
+A leader who assists at events and activities likes to be out sharing with the community what Scouting has to offer.
+Having the flexibility of promoting Scouts SA when available, not on a weekly basis as a group.